itsriodejaneiro/mudamos-web/README.md

   - 'PETITION_PDF_GENERATION_QUEUE': Name of the sqs queue used for the generation of the PDFs of the petitions
   - 'PETITION_PDF_GENERATION_QUEUE_PRIORITY': The priority of the sqs queue for the generation of the PDFs of the petitions
   - 'PETITION_PDF_BUCKET': Name of the bucket where the petition's pdfs are stored
+  - 'PETITION_NOTIFIER_QUEUE': Name of the bucket where push messages are sent
+  - 'PETITION_NOTIFIER_QUEUE_PRIORITY': The priority of the notifier queue
   - 'AWS_ACCESS_KEY_ID': AWS access key id used to access the aws resources
   - 'AWS_SECRET_ACCESS_KEY': AWS secret access key used to access the aws resources
   - 'AWS_REGION': The region where the AWS resources are